STMicroelectronics/STMems_Machine_Learning_Core/application_examples/lsm6dsox/Yoga pose recognition/README.md

 ## 4 - Interrupts

-Whenever the Decision Tree output is updated (MLC0_SRC register at address 70h), an interrupt is generated (pulse on INT1 pin), that is two times per second in this example configuration.
+The configuration generates an interrupt (pulsed and active high) on the INT1 pin every time the register MLC0_SRC (70h) is updated with a new value.
+The duration of the interrupt pulse is 9.6 ms in this configuration.

 ------